Nodens

 The philologist and author J. R. R. Tolkien was invited to investigate the Latin inscription, and scholars have noted several likely influences on his Middle-earth fantasy writings, including the Elvish smith, maker of Rings of Power, Celebrimbor, whose name, like that of Nuada's epithet Airgetlám, means 'Silver-hand'.
 Nodens appears, too, in the works of Arthur Machen, as well as H. P. Lovecraft's Cthulhu Mythos.

 Name and origin

+Attestations

 The theonym *Nodens or *Nodons is reconstructed from the attested dative singular Nodenti or Nodonti, which is derived from a Proto-Celtic stem *Nowdont-.
 It is a cognate (linguistic sibling from the same origin) of the Middle Irish Nuadu and the Middle Welsh Nudd (which turned into Lludd, apparently from an alliterative assimilation).
+The masculine Nudi and Nudinti also occur in early post-Roman inscriptions from Britain.
 The Irish genitives nodot and núada(i)t (perhaps 'hand, wrist or arm') also appear to be related.
 It suggests that Nōdonti was the original form, by showing the back vocalism of the Celtic suffix -ont-.
 The development from -ō- to -ū- in Brittonic languages dates back to the end of the 3rd century AD.
 An Old Breton name Nodent (modern Nuz) may also be added to the cognates, although the vocalism raises phonological difficulties.
+The Middle Irish noun núada, núadu ('hero, champion, king [poetic]?') has been interpreted as the euhemerized name of the Celtic deity.